-The World Maritime Day 2020 is being observed on 24 September every year.
+The World Maritime Day 2020/2021 is observed every year.
 The aim is to raise awareness about Sustainable Development Goals (SDGs) laid down by the United Nations.
 In the events the works done by the International Maritime Organization (IMO) and its Member States to achieve the goals.

 Do you know What is a Sextant and How to use a Sextant?

 As per IMO, “The shipping industry, with the support of the IMO regulatory framework, has already started the transition towards this sustainable future.
 IMO has adopted and will continue to develop measures to cut greenhouse gas emissions, reduce the sulphur content of ships’ fuel oil, implement the Ballast Water Management Convention, protect the polar regions, reduce marine litter, improve the efficiency of shipping through the electronic exchange of information, meet the challenges of the digitalization of shipping and enhance the participation of women in the maritime community.”

 What is IMO?

 In the year 1948, an international conference was conducted in Geneva, where the assembly of nations adopted a convention in order to establish the IMO.
 The IMO’s work was to develop and maintain an international regulatory framework of shipping sector.

 In the Initial stage, IMO was named as the Inter-Governmental Maritime Consultative Organisation (IMCO) but in the year 1982 it was changed to International Maritime Organisation (IMO).

 As per IMO’s official website, IMO focus on the areas like safety, environmental concerns, legal matters, technical co-operation, maritime security and the efficiency of shipping.